Ralph Ellison: In New York

-Desiring to study sculpture, he moved to New York City on July 5, 1936, and found lodging at a YMCA on 135th Street in Harlem, then "the culture capital of black America."
-He met Langston Hughes, "Harlem's unofficial diplomat" of the Depression era, and one—as one of the country's celebrity black authors—who could live from his writing.
+Desiring to study sculpture, he moved to New York City on July 5, 1936, and found lodging at a YMCA on 135th Street in Harlem, then "the culture capital of black America".
+He met Langston Hughes, "Harlem's unofficial diplomat" of the Depression era, and someone—as one of the country's celebrity black authors—who could live from his writing.
 Hughes introduced him to the black literary establishment with Communist sympathies.

-He met several artists who would influence his later life, including the artist Romare Bearden and the author Richard Wright (with whom he would have a long and complicated relationship).
+Ellison met several artists who would influence his later life, including the artist Romare Bearden and the author Richard Wright (with whom he would have a long and complicated relationship).
 After Ellison wrote a book review for Wright, Wright encouraged him to write fiction as a career.
-His first published story was "Hymie's Bull," inspired by Ellison's 1933 hoboing on a train with his uncle to get to Tuskegee.
-From 1937 to 1944, Ellison had over 20 book reviews, as well as short stories and articles, published in magazines such as New Challenge and The New Masses.
+Ellison's first published story was "Hymie's Bull", inspired by his 1933 hoboing on a train with his uncle to get to Tuskegee.
+From 1937 to 1944, Ellison had more than 20 book reviews, as well as short stories and articles, published in magazines such as New Challenge and The New Masses.

+Ellison was also influenced to experiment with photography through his friendship with photographer Gordon Parks.
+The two collaborated on a photo essay in 1948, "Harlem is Nowhere", on the first racially integrated psychiatric clinic called Lafargue Clinic in Harlem, along with other photography projects over the years.
+Ellison's essay "The Pictorial Problem" was meant to be a manifesto of how images could psychologically impact the viewer.
+While working with Gordon Parks, Ellison was an inspiration to Gordon on creating impactful photographs.
+Ellison's essay would later become a guiding principle for Parks's photography.

-Wright was then openly associated with the Communist Party, and Ellison was publishing and editing for communist publications, although his "affiliation was quieter," according to historian Carol Polsgrove in Divided Minds.
+Wright was then openly associated with the Communist Party, and Ellison was publishing and editing for communist publications, although his "affiliation was quieter", according to historian Carol Polsgrove in Divided Minds.
 Both Wright and Ellison lost their faith in the Communist Party during World War II, when they felt the party had betrayed African Americans and replaced Marxist class politics with social reformism.
 In a letter to Wright, dated August 18, 1945, Ellison poured out his anger with party leaders: "If they want to play ball with the bourgeoisie they needn't think they can get away with it. ...
 Maybe we can't smash the atom, but we can, with a few well chosen, well written words, smash all that crummy filth to hell."
 In the wake of this disillusion, Ellison began writing Invisible Man, a novel that was, in part, his response to the party's betrayal.